 Through our tax clinic, we provide free, professional representation to low-wage taxpayers facing an IRS controversy.
-We also offer tax training for small businesses, such as childcare providers, to establish sound business practices, build their knowledge of record keeping and self-employment tax laws.
+We also offer tax training for small businesses to establish sound business practices, build their knowledge of record keeping and self-employment tax laws.

 The Center for Economic Progress was founded in 1990 by Michael O’Connor, a veteran public benefits lawyer.
 Formerly the Center for Law and Human Services, the agency first focused on helping homeless families and individuals access services.